MultiQC/MultiQC/docs/modules/hops.md

 ---

-This module takes the JSON output of the HOPS postprocessing R script, to recreate the possible positives heatmap, with the heat intensity representing the number of 'ancient DNA characteristics' categories that a particular taxa has.
+This module takes the JSON output of the HOPS postprocessing R script (Version
+\>= 0.34). to recreate the possible positives heatmap, with the heat intensity representing the number of 'ancient DNA characteristics' categories (small edit distance, damage, both edit distance and aDNA damage) that a particular taxon has.